 The rotor (the part that rotates) consists of a magnet with many poles.
 You can check the video via the external link.
 The stator (the standing part, that doesn’t rotate) contains coils to develop a magnetic field that helps the rotor to rotate in the desired direction.
 By actuating the motor coils one after the other the shaft moves step by step, in either direction.

 A characteristic feature of this motor is the angular rotation per step, given in degrees.
 A stepper motor with an angular rotation of 1.8 degrees per pulse needs 200 (360 / 1.8) steps to make a full rotation.
 Another one is the motor voltage and current, resulting in a certain maximum delivered torque.

 Unipolar: 6 leads, needs only 4 transistors (1 per wire, minus 2 common wires) to drive the motor.

-Bipolar: 4 leads, driver needs an H-bridge to change polarity of the windings.
+Bipolar: 4 leads, driver is an H-bridge to change polarity of each winding.

 When a rotation of 1.8 degrees is not fine enough, a different motor can be chosen, or you can use a driver that supports half-step or micro-step.
 Resulting in smoother operation.

 Common applications are inkjet printers, scanners, 3D printers.